 If you’re really ambitious, you can cycle the 25 km uphill road.
 I saw quite a few cyclists doing.
 Alternatively, you can either take a taxi or bus number 6 and 12 which runs from 7:00 am to 8:00 pm daily.
 Check for exact details on the bus route.
 I was with a group and we drove.

 How to Get to Big Almaty Lake:

-Drive, take a taxi.
+Drive or take a taxi.
 Alternatively, bus N28 also goes there.
 Check for exact details in Almaty.

 I highly recommend visiting both Shymbulak and Big Almaty Lake.
 I visited them both even when I just had 48 hours in Almaty.
-(It’s also worth checking out the metro stations – seriously, in Almaty) They were the highlight of my trip!
+It’s also worth checking out the metro stations – seriously, in Almaty.
+They were one of the highlights of my trip!